 Business broadband packages you can get at home are offered by some broadband providers and offer things like higher upload speeds, cloud storage, free remote working software, web hosting and static IPs.
 A static IP can be required if, say, you're running a VPN (virtual private network) for yourself and your colleagues, or you need to log into someone else's network (your office's, say).
 Here are the home and business broadband providers we recommend checking out.

-BT Business – Offers four different business broadband packages which offer differing levels of service, with the more expensive packages offering IT support, expert setup, a static IP, an unbreakable wi-fi guarantee and more.
+• BT Business – Offers numerous speeds, each with three differing levels of service available, with the more expensive packages offering IT support, expert setup, a static IP, an unbreakable Wi-Fi guarantee and more.
 The packages are available from 76Mbps all the way up to 900Mbps depending on your business needs

-TalkTalk Business – Offers several business packages: an ADSL package with speeds up to 18Mbps, and fibre packages with speeds up to 76Mbps, all the way up to 900Mbps.
+• TalkTalk Business – Offers several business packages, from 76Mbps, all the way up to 900Mbps.
 Static IPs are extra, depending on how many you need, but TalkTalk will provide 7-day support and free network security

-XLN – XLN doesn't do consumer broadband, but specialises in a service exclusively for small businesses.
+• XLN – XLN doesn't do consumer broadband, but specialises in a service exclusively for small businesses.
 In that sense it has the jump on these other providers.
 It does one thing and it does it well.
-XLN offers ADSL at up to 17Mbps with a plug-and-play router and offers unlimited fibre with speeds up to 76Mbps, at competitive prices with excellent service and support.
-XLN holds the industry record for call answer time at an average of just six seconds

 Provided you have a desktop computer or laptop at home to go with your internet connection, there are a number of programmes and programme types that could make life a lot simpler if you have to work from home for a prolonged period.
 We're not going to recommend specific software, but we will give examples of some you may consider.